 You shouldn’t only link to your own content, of course.
 You also need to link to external websites to maximize your SEO.
 When you do this, make sure that you are linking out to reputable sources.
 Doing this will increase the validity of your website and will ultimately encourage other websites to link to yours.

 Keep Your Articles the Right Length

 It used to be assumed that the more you wrote, the more traffic you would receive.
 Blog posts used to be several hundred words long on average, but that doesn’t tend to be the case anymore.
 Articles of 1500 words or more have become something of a rarity.
 Instead, articles tend to be around 500 words in length.

 You should be aiming for 400-500 words as a minimum for your website content.
 You can definitely write longer articles if you want, but you need to ensure that they are high-quality and aren’t watered-down.
 If your articles are full of filler, they won’t gain the kind of traction you’re looking for.
 Incfile’s article on “What is a C Corporation?” is a great example of the striking the right balance of length of article and the quality of the content.
 The article carefully answers the question, and yet doesn’t overload a reader with huge blocks of text.

+It is also great to learn ideas from Matt Diggity who shares real SEO techniques based on his experience.
 If you produce your content with SEO in mind from the beginning, you will find it much easier to build and maintain a high SEO score.
 Keep doing it and it will soon become second nature.